Hardywood Park Craft Brewery

 Imperial Porter – Not officially named, but still delicious.
 This ale was a dark, semi-thick honey porter with a sweet molasses smell.
 Most of the malted taste is upfront with this one, with a good portion of the flavor coming from chocolate malts.
 They had this available only in very limited quantities the day we were there, and will keep an eye out so we can enjoy (and review) further.

-Gingerbread Milk Stout – While not yet ready to be released upon the thirsty masses, we were treated to an early tasting.
-So far, the milk stout promises to be a silky beer, with distinct ginger aroma and smooth palate.
-The basic make up of the beer should remain the same once it is finished, and really the only difference one might notice is that the final product will not be as sweet as the still fermenting version was.
+Gingerbread Milk Stout* — (9.2% ABV, 55 IBU) Once upon a time, while not yet ready to be released upon the thirsty masses, we were treated to an early tasting.
+Now lines stretch around the building hours before their release.
+We are sure the perfect 100 Beer Advocate score doesn’t hurt either.
+This milk stout is a silky beer, with distinct ginger aroma and smooth palate.
+A huge favorite that’s worth hunting down a bottle or two for this year, and cellaring at least that many.
 Upon staff recommendation, we tried mixing this one with the Farmhouse Pumpkin; a recommendation we pass on with the hope that you’ll get to try this interesting mix that doesn’t drown out either flavor, but actually combines and accentuates some of the best things from each.

 2408 Ownby Lane